Bulk Himalayan Salt: Complete Guide for Cooking, Health Facts & Cost Savings

 Factor Description Recommended

 Purity Ensure the salt is unrefined and free from additives.
-Look for certifications like ISO or FDA approval.
+Look for certifications like FDA or USDA Organic for purity standards.

 Source Authentic Himalayan salt should come from Pakistan's Khewra mine.
 Avoid vague labeling like "Himalaya-style" salts.